-There are two different types of leaves found in a plant.
-These are:
+The two different types of leaves found in a plant are:

 When a single lamina is connected to the main stem by a petiole, the leaf is said to be simple.
 A simple leaf may be incised to any depth but not down to the midrib or petiole.
 Eg., Guava leaves

 A compound leaf is a leaf made up of two or more leaflets.
 In a compound leaf, the midrib of the leaf is branched into different leaflets and is connected by a single petiole.
 For eg., Pea, palm leaves.

 The compound leaves are further sub-divided into the following types of leaves: